xianwill/spark-boilerplate/README.md

 ./bin/emr-myapp
 ```

-You can add more steps and more scripts by copy/pasting `bin/step-myapp` to `bin/step-yourapp` and adding additional `bin/emr-*` scripts
+You can add more steps and more scripts by copy/pasting `bin/step-myapp` to `bin/step-yourapp` and adding additional `bin/emr-*` scripts. `emr-*` scripts can be configured to run multiple steps by adding additional `step-*` output to the `$DEF_STEP` array.

-There is also a helper script to launch a general purpose EMR cluster called `emr-general`
+There is also a helper script to launch a general purpose EMR cluster called `emr-general`.
+Make sure you terminate the `emr-general` cluster yourself when you are done with it.